hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 ### 4.1 Loutish and unscholarly behavior in academic journals-

-The following is only a brief sample of the irrelevant and inappropriate remarks that permeate <span style="text-decoration:underline;">just one</span> published paper[^32] of Michael Witzel.
+The following is only a brief sample of the irrelevant and inappropriate remarks that permeate <u>just one</u> published paper[^32] of Michael Witzel.
 >
     **Page.
 107, fn.
 2:** “Or, as Kazanas suggests – since he seems secretly proud of the “revisionist” label….”